Get Active: volunteer, experience, connect with the natural world

 4. Do a beach clean

-The Marine Conservation Society has the Great British Beach Clean from 19th to 28th September 2025.
-Why not get your employer involved in a Team Beach Clean as an away day?
-There are lots of beach cleans year round - it's a great way to meet up with other people who want to make a positive difference and who are doing something to make an impact.
+The Marine Conservation Society has the Great British Beach Clean from 18th to 27th September 2026.
+Why not get your employer involved in a Company Team Beach Clean as an away day?
+And there are lots of beach cleans year round - it's a great way to meet up with other people who want to make a positive difference and who are doing something to make an impact.

 5. In October: Get nurdle hunting!